integreat-io/map-transform/README.md

 When setting with an index bracket notation, you'll get an array where the brackets are, with one item at the index you've specified.

+Note that keys starting with a dollar sign `$` has special meaning in MapTransform, so when you need keys in your data to actualy start with `$`, you need to escape it in your paths.
+E.g. `data[].\$type`.
+(Remember to double-escape in JavaScript and other contexts that require it.)

 #### Parent and root paths

 A subtle aspect of using paths to get values in